-My Primal Diet – Modern Health podcast guest on December 5th, 2012 will be Janie Bowthorpe of “Stop the Thyroid Madness”.
-To hear the show, subscribe to my iTunes link here, or check my website’s Radio Show page to download or play the show on your computer.
-Listen for some surprising information not covered here, including new ideas on using Iodine for Hashimoto’s.
+My Primal Diet – Modern Health podcast guest Janie Bowthorpe of “Stop the Thyroid Madness” will talk about this.
+To hear the show, subscribe to my iTunes link here, or check my website’s Podcast page to download or play the show on your computer.
+Look for other shows with information not covered here, including new ideas on using Iodine for Hashimoto’s.

 With this many possible symptoms, it’s good to test your thyroid annually, both with blood work and with a thermometer at home.
 To test at home, use a glass-based or fever thermometer.
 (A digital thermometer will not work correctly).
 Shake it down and place it beside your bed.
 Upon awaking, put it inside your armpit and lie quietly for 10 minutes.
 If your temp is less than 97.6 degrees over 4 to 5 days average, get your blood work run.
 Test your temperature at the beginning and end of your menstrual cycle, not during ovulation when body temp increases slightly.